hmgene/mudcookies/README.md

 1. iteratively improve the performance

 # Value
+Imagine you cannot tell synthetic sc-RNA data from real one.
+Then, we can focus on unknown findings minimizing chores and maximizing productivity.

+# Reward plan
 No inspiring quotes but we appreciate for your contributions.
+All the contributions are carved in a log history.

 # Usueful Links
 [Seurat](https://github.com/satijalab/seurat)